SiennaChien/kagenti-fork/docs/demo-image-agent.md

 You should also open the Agent Platform Demo Dashboard as instructed in the [Connect to the Kagenti UI](./demos.md#connect-to-the-kagenti-ui) section.

 ---
+## Set Up
+To properly set up the UI:
+1. Change directory to the `kagenti/ui` folder
+1. Run `./scripts/ui-dev-build.sh` to rebuild and roll out the UI image

 ## Import New Agent